 How do these lentil flatbreads taste?

 Quite opposite to what you might think, these tortillas taste pretty mild.
 There is a background of earthy flavor and even some sweetness, but mostly, I find them to be taste-free.
-This is great as you can pair them with whatever fillings you feel like.
+This is great as you can pair them with whatever fillings you feel like, such as savory fillings or sweet spreads, like peanut butter and jam.
 As a side note, they are delicious when cooked, but don't taste the raw batter as it won't be good at this point!

 You can actually flavor them by adding more seasonings such as garlic powder, onion powder, dried herbs, chili powder, turmeric powder and even cumin.
-I would definitely add some curry powder if serving them part of an Indian inspired meal.
+I would definitely add some curry powder or garam masala if serving them as part of an Indian-inspired meal.
 They are so versatile!

 What you'll need to make them